petejkim/goop/README.md

    github.com/gorilla/mux #854d482e26505d59549690719cbc009f04042c2e
    ```

 2. Run `goop install`.
-This will install packages under a subdirectory called `.vendor` and create `Goopfile.lock`, recording exact versions used for each package.
-Subsequent `goop install` runs will install the versions specified in `Goopfile.lock`.
+This will install packages inside a subdirectory called `.vendor` and create `Goopfile.lock`, recording exact versions used for each package.
+Subsequent `goop install` runs will ignore `Goopfile` and install the versions specified in `Goopfile.lock`.
 You should check this file in to your source version control.
+It's a good idea to add `.vendor` to your version control system's ignore settings (e.g. `.gitignore`).

-3. Run commands using `goop exec`, for example `goop exec go run main.go`.
-This will set correct `GOPATH` env var before executing your command, without clobbering it globally.
-For convenience, you do not need type `exec` keyword for `go` commands. (e.g. `goop go test`)
+3. Run commands using `goop exec` (e.g. `goop exec go run main.go`).
+This will execute your command in an environment that has correct `GOPATH` and `PATH` set.

-4. It's a good idea to add `.govendor` to your version control system's ignore file (e.g. `.gitignore`).
+4. Go commands can be run without the `exec` keyword (e.g. `goop go test`).

 ### Other commands

-* Run `goop update` to ignore exisiting `Goopfile.lock`, and update to latest versions of packages, as specified in `Goopfile`.
+* Run `goop update` to ignore an existing `Goopfile.lock`, and update to latest versions of packages (as specified in `Goopfile`).

 * Running `eval $(goop env)` will modify `GOPATH` and `PATH` in current shell session, allowing you to run commands without `go exec`.
-This is however, not recommended.

 ### Caveat

 Goop currently only supports Git and Mercurial.
-Support for Git and Mercurial should cover 99% of the cases, but you are welcome to make a pull request that adds support for Subversion and Bazaar.
+This should be fine for 99% of the cases, but you are more than welcome to make a pull request that adds support for Subversion and Bazaar.

 - - -
 Copyright (c) 2014 Irrational Industries, Inc. d.b.a.
 Nitrous.IO.<br>